 Conversations in Social Innovation

-- “Tales from the Field” in 9/12 2018 featured doctoral students Maille Faughnan and Jeanne Firth sharing findings from their research on design thinking update in Kenya and food system philanthropy in New Orleans.
-Download their slides and notes from the 9/12/18 event.
+“Tales from the Field” featured doctoral students Maille Faughnan and Jeanne Firth sharing findings from their research on design thinking update in Kenya and food system philanthropy in New Orleans.
+Download the slides from the Sept.
+2018 event.